common-fate/terraform-provider-commonfate/docs/index.md

 ## Configuration

 To enable the connection of your Terraform and your Common Fate deployment, you must identify the host within your provider.
-To achieve this, you are required to run the following command in the root of your Common Fate deployment.
+To achieve this, ensure you have exported valid AWS credentials to your terminal window.
+You are then required to run the following command in the root of your Common Fate deployment:

 ```bash
 gdeploy status